rickardlindberg/rickardlindberg.me/writing/trying-rons-python-asteroids/index.markdown

 Sometimes I hesitate to install Python packages via pip.
 Especially when they are not pure Python packages (like pygame which depends on SDL and C libraries).
 Mostly because it hasn't worked so well for me in the past.
-Maybe things are different now.
+Maybe things are better now.
 And maybe it depends on the library.
 Let's see how this works now.

 ## Testing the game again